blocklet/blocklet-site/developer/docs/pages/conceptual/blocklet/index.md

 - The unique identifier of a Blocklet App is the appId, which can be obtained from [Blocklet SDK](/reference/blocklet-sdk#Environment) and [blocklet.js](/reference/blocklet-js)
 - The same Blocklet Bundle running in a different Blocklet Server belongs to a different Blocklet App
 - The same Blocklet Bundle running in the same Blocklet Server also belongs to a different Blocklet App
+- A Blocklet App can have any number of users depending on the use case
+- A Blocklet App can have only one blocklet owner, but can have multiple administrators

 ## What is Blocklet Instance?